coolcarly/coolcarly.github.io/docs/phd/lessons.md

 ### From the start of your PhD everything you write can be used later.
 Make sure to keep the notes organised.
 Optimise your system to refer to them early on!
 ##### 13.3.23
 I am almost finished writing up the second chapter (experimental chapter) of my thesis.
 At the moment I am working on MALDI-TOF mass spectrometry and most of the things I am writing about, I had already wrote about previously  - whether it was in random document or a monthly report.
 Only now, I am starting to realise how important it was to organise everything.
-Now, I work off an app called obsidian (only thanks to my amazing boyfriend, Nick).
+Now, I work off an app called obsidian.
 This helps to keep all notes in one place and allows me to link files to other files. **This is a note for other honours, masters or PhD students: organising your work earlier on will save a lot of time later.**

-### Reminding myself to calm down because when I am calm, I can think more logically.

-###### 2.3.23
-I've been deep in freak-out mode the past couple of days.
-Mostly because I have given myself a dead-line of September (that is when my scholarship ends) to finish my PhD and submit my thesis but it is only 6 months away!

-While I've been in freak-out mode, I've completely messed a few things up in the lab.
-I repeated past synthetic mistakes which caused me a lot of grief.

-In talking to Sulo earlier today, she helped me relax by telling me that it is okay to spend more time solving problems but instead of having a September deadline, maybe aim to have lab-work complete by September instead.
-That way, when the scholarship stops, you can work while you write your thesis.

-This was an extremely great point.
-I am doing well, I am writing everyday so it won't take me long to pull my thesis together.
-Now, instead of a September deadline, I've told myself that my dead-line to finish all experimental is September.
-After which, I will find a job and write my thesis at the same time.
-The real date that I should be most concerned about is March 2024.
-This is when I will start paying $20K per semester.

-After I calmed down, I went in the lab to finish some stuff off.
-By lunchtime I was at home writing.
-I realised that the silly experiments and errors I made over the last few days actually gave me some really important data into the properties of my materials.
-It opened up my eyes to better understand what is happening which is actually a really good thing for my thesis!

-What I learned is that when I calm down, I can think more logically and things make more sense, and repeating failed experiments is sometimes a good thing - as it convinces you that it wasn't human error.